eclipse/mraa/docs/edison.md

 - SPI exposed is also used for the ADC.
 Try not to use your own CS.
 - ADC kernel module will return 12bit number but the ADC itself only has an accuracy of 10bits.
 This ADC is only included on the arduino board.
+- AIO pins are treated as 0-5 in mraa_aio_init() but as 14-19 for everything else.
+Therefore use mraa_gpio_init(14) to use A0 as a Gpio

 Intel breakout board
 --------------------